asiamdz/home1/site/content/news/_index.md

 intro:
   heading: You can find ...
   description: xxx

 blurbs:
    - text: 'ASIAM was "officially" born in November 2023!
 It started its activities in 2024 with the organization and participation in some scientific conferences. '
       image: img/logo.jpg

-testimonials:
-  - author: Elisabeth Kaurismäki
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-full_image: /img/products-full-width.jpg
-pricing:
-  heading: Monthly subscriptions
-  description: We make it easy to make great coffee a part of your life.
-Choose
-    one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
-  plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans
-        - One or two varieties of beans
-      plan: Small
-      price: "50"
 ---